lmariscal/twitchirc/README.md

 ***

 IMPORTANT

-If you are having trouble with Join/Part and some commands at IRC please retry to do it cause Twitch are making some changes
+If you are having trouble with Join/Part commands, this are Twitch problems.
+I have being testing and they work fine but there are some reports.
 ***

 If You want to learn about how to use the Librarie visit the Wiki!